microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

                 bbbbbbbb-1111-1111-1111-cccccccccccc True                                                                                     dddddddd-9999-0000-1111-eeeeeeeeeeee MetaData
 ```

-This example demonstrates how to retrieve devices by search string from Microsoft Entra ID.
+This example demonstrates how to retrieve devices by SearchString.
-This command gets all devices that match the value of SearchString against the first characters in DisplayName.

 ## Parameters